The Moose (M*A*S*H)

-Overview
+Plot

 Sergeant Baker stops by the 4077th with his "moose"; a teenage Korean girl named Young-Hi whom he bought.
 Obsessed with freeing the girl, Hawkeye wins her from Baker in a card game, but now Young-Hi thinks she belongs to Hawkeye.

 Baker agrees to trade Young-Hi for the debt he runs up.
 However, he explains to Young-Hi that she now belongs to Hawkeye, rather than that she is free, as was Pierce's intent.
 Pierce first attempts to get rid of Young-Hi by sending her on a truck to Seoul, but she gets off when the truck stops for gas and hitchhikes back to the 4077th.

 Eventually Pierce, Jones and McIntyre decide to "demoosify" Young-Hi and teach her how to be a person who deserves to be well-treated and not subservient.
 They send for the head of Young-Hi's family and discover that he is Young-Hi's little brother Benny and that he immediately plans to sell her again.
 Initially, Young-Hi agrees with Benny out of loyalty to her family but then returns, having told Benny to "shove off".

 In the end, Young-Hi is enrolled in convent school in Seoul.
 In the last scene of the episode, Pierce, McIntyre and Spearchucker Jones receive a letter from her.

 The term "moose" derives from the Japanese word for daughter, "musume", and refers to female servants of servicemen, who may be treated almost as slaves.